panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 The object destructuring `const { address: { city } } = hero` let's you access the property `city` out of the nested object.

-## 7. Extracting property with dynamic name
+## 7. Extracting property with a dynamic name

 You can extract to variables properties with the dynamic name (when you determine the property name at runtime):